pattonsgirl/CEG3120/Projects/Project4/README.md

 ## Project Overview

-For this project you will be creating a fresh repository - the link is in Pilot under Content - Projects - Project 4.
-This is the repo you will be using for this project.
+For this project you will be creating a fresh repository.
+The link is in Pilot under Content - Projects - CI -> CD.
+This is the repo you will be using for Projects 4 & 5.

+The documentation bullet points are written linearly.
+As long as the information can be found, I am okay with you organizing it nicely.

+## Parts & Milestones

-You will notice that each part has "Milestone" labels and dates.
-This project is not due until 12/2.
-Completion of each milestone **by the date specified for the milestone** will get you 10% of extra credit per milestone date met.
+Completion of each milestone **by the date specified for the milestone** will get you 5% of extra credit per milestone date met.
 To qualify, you must submit your project on the milestone date to the Dropbox for Project 4 in Pilot.

-## Parts & Milestones
+All parts for the project are due 3/29

 - [Part 1 - Dockerize it](#Part-1---Dockerize-it)
-  - Milestone due 3/17
+  - Milestone due 3/20
 - [Part 2 - GitHub Actions and DockerHub](#Part-2---GitHub-Actions-and-DockerHub)
-  - Milestone due 3/24
+  - Milestone due 3/27
 - [Part 3 - Diagramming](#Part-3---Diagramming)
-  - All parts are due 3/27
+  - All parts are due 3/29
   - No EC

 ## Part 1 - Dockerize it